Prowl-Documentation/Prowl-Dgraph/README.md

 <pre>uname -mo</pre>

 It obviously should be running the same kernel, since the VPS is the same all accross the board for each Prowl employee.
+Depending on what Prowl VPS you're on, you may need to update Docker, so run

+<pre>sudo apt-get remove docker docker-engine</pre>

+The contents of /var/lib/docker/, including images, containers, volumes, and networks, are preserved.
+The Docker CE package is now called docker-ce, and the Docker EE package is now called docker-ee.

+Now run to install Docker

+<pre>sudo apt-get update
+     sudo apt-get install \
+     linux-image-extra-$(uname -r) \
+     linux-image-extra-virtual</pre>